Asteski/WinMac/README.md

 Please support utilities creators however you can.
 Keep in mind that StartAllBack is not a free software and requires license to run permanently.
 Free version will stop working after 100 days.

-WinMac is not and will not be used for earning purposes.
+WinMac is not planned to be used for business/earning purposes.
 If you're not okay with installing your tool with this deployment script, please let me know!